Biswajit-17/CareCue-Agent/README.md

    /start A1B2C3D4
    ```
    to `@CareCueBot` (replace `A1B2C3D4` with the code shown)
 5. The bot replies: "Linked!
-You will now receive dose reminders for Meenakshi."
+You will now receive dose reminders for <Patient_name>."

 ### 9. Test the flow